influxdata/telegraf/plugins/aggregators/histogram/README.md

 ### Measurements & Fields:

-The postfix `bucket` will be added to each parameter.
+The postfix `bucket` will be added to each field.

 - measurement1
     - field1_bucket